Medford / Somerville Campus

 This program is not related to Tufts University Undergraduate Admissions.
 Participation in this program does not result in admission to a Tufts University degree program.

-Just five miles northwest of Boston, Tufts University’s Medford / Somerville tranquil campus sits on a hill overlooking the city.
-Tufts’ location offers the optimal combination of a relaxed and safe campus environment that is close enough to the city that everything Boston has to offer is at the fingertips of Tufts’ students.
+Just five miles northwest of Boston, Tufts University’s Medford / Somerville vibrant campus sits on a hill overlooking the city.
+Tufts’ location offers the optimal combination of a relaxed and safe campus environment that is close enough to Boston to take advantage of everything the city has to offer!

 Join us for your summer studies and share the Tufts experience!